Ettayapuram: Notable people

 Subramanya Bharathy, better known as Mahakavi Bharathiar was born here on 11 December 1882.
 A prolific writer, philosopher and a great visionary of immense genius and perspicacity, Bharathiar was also one of the most prominent leaders of the Indian independence movement in South India.

-Ettappan, after whom the place was named carried a negative impression as he gave away the information regarding Veerapandiya Kattabomman's whereabouts to the British, which eventually led to his arrest and hanging.
+Ettappan, after whom the place was named carried a negative impression as he gave away the information regarding “Veerapandiya” Kattabomman Nayak's whereabouts to the British, which eventually led to his arrest and hanging.
 Ettappan became a metaphor for a traitor.
 His namesake descendants were involved in welfare activities including arrangements for water supply through huge tanks and patronized poets and musicians including Bharathy and Muthuswami Dikshitar.

 Umaru Pulavar (உமறுப் புலவர்) was a Tamil Muslim poet from Tamil Nadu, India.
 Umaru Pulavar was born in 1642 in the town of Ettayapuram in Thoothukudi district.
 He is celebrated as one of the greatest Islamic Poets of India.